The Non-Slaveholder’s Slave Legacy

 Renters frequently abused the slaves by implementing the same brutal violence as those who owned the slaves and the renters’ ability to discipline the slave was often referenced in the rental agreement.
 In fact, scholars opine that renting out slaves “bolstered rather than compromised slavery, and also helped build cross-class solidarity among whites in the slave South.”

 Managing several acres of land and several “field hands” was itself a form of labor that the ruling class eschewed.
-This makes sense because if the masters had been interested in doing work, they’d have no need for slaves in the first place.
-For these reasons, masters regularly employed poor whites as overseers on their plantations.
+If slave owners had been interested in doing work, they’d have no need for slaves in the first place.
+For these reasons, enslavers regularly employed poor whites as overseers on their plantations.
 These employees were essential to the operations of the plantation.

 Overseers were responsible for ensuring that slaves maximized their productivity by whipping those who rested or worked slower than other slaves.
 At the end of a day’s work, it was customary for overseers to weigh a slave’s pickings for that day and administer punishment if a slave failed to meet designated quotas.
 If a slave exceeded their quota, that number became their new minimum.
 Overseers also administered punishments for things like showing sympathy for other slaves being disciplined.